 - SEOBook’s A/B Split Test Calculator – This is a simple tool designed to quickly test the potential results from split testing your ads.

-- Google AdWords Keyword Planner – The keyword planner helps you brainstorm relevant keywords and provides data to make it easier to determine their potential for success.
+- Google Ads Keyword Planner – The keyword planner helps you brainstorm relevant keywords and provides data to make it easier to determine their potential for success.
 The traffic estimator provides data on the top ad position such as estimated number of clicks and bid prices.

-- Google AdWords Editor – This downloadable tool from Google is available on Mac or PC.
+- Google Ads Editor – This downloadable tool from Google is available on Mac or PC.
 You can import multiple accounts, edit your campaigns offline and then upload changes.
 The power editor lets you edit one keyword or even hundreds of keywords at a time.

 Did You Make The Right Choice?